-In November of 2010, CompX's management approved a restructuring plan for its Furniture Components business to move precision slide production from its Byron Center, Michigan facility to its other precision slide manufacturing facilities in Kitchener, Ontario and Taipei, Taiwan.
-The move, which was completed by the end of April 2011, reduced the facilities where CompX produces precision slides from three to two and is expected to enhance the operating efficiency of its precision slide production capacity.
-CompX will continue to use the Byron Center facility primarily as a U.S. sales and distribution center.
-As of June 30, 2011, approximately \$.2 million related to severance costs and approximately \$1.8 million related to the relocation of machinery and equipment from the Byron Center facility to the Kitchener facility had been expensed, mostly in the first six months of 2011.
-Additional severance and equipment relocation costs subsequent to June 30, 2011 are not expected to be material.
+In November 2010, CompX's management approved a restructuring plan for its Furniture Components business to move precision slide production from its Byron Center, Michigan facility to its other precision slide manufacturing facilities in Kitchener, Ontario and Taipei, Taiwan.
+The move, which was substantially completed in April 2011, reduced the facilities where CompX produces precision slides from three to two and is expected to enhance the operating efficiency of its precision slide production capacity.
+As of

+September 30, 2011, approximately \$.2 million of severance costs and approximately \$2.0 million of machinery and equipment relocation costs from the Byron Center facility to the Kitchener facility had been expensed, mostly in the first six months of 2011.
+No additional severance and equipment relocation costs are expected to be incurred subsequent to September 30, 2011.